-Develop the tools you need to prepare you for 21st century classrooms where digital learning is key, building strong relationships is vital and diversity is welcomed.
-You will learn and be taught basic proficiency in te reo Māori and become familiar with the New Zealand curriculum.
+Develop the tools you need to prepare you for 21st century classrooms where digital learning is key.
+Building strong relationships is vital, and diversity is welcomed.
+You will learn basic proficiency in te reo Māori and become familiar with the New Zealand curriculum.